taejs/book-exploring-async-basics/src/1_concurrent_vs_parallel.md

 Once we create more threads than there are cores, the OS will switch between our threads and progress each of them `concurrently` using the scheduler to give each thread some time to run.
-And you also have to consider the fact that you program is not the only one running on the system.
+And you also have to consider the fact that your program is not the only one running on the system.
 Other programs might spawn several threads as well which means there will be many more threads than there are cores on the CPU.